-As one of the resident bookworms at Learners Edge, I enjoy writing the Summer Reading blog to share what our staff is reading for work, fun, or somewhere in between.
+As one of the resident bookworms at Teaching Channel, I enjoy writing the Summer Reading blog to share what our staff is reading for work, fun, or somewhere in between.
 The following is a smattering of suggestions from us to make you think, feel, and learn.
 I hope you find your next favorite!

 From Jim, CEO

 In Cold Blood by Truman Capote.

 A well-written, semi-true, account of the murder of a family in Kansas around 1960.

 I love history and have read a couple of his books.
 They seem well researched and contain a decent amount of primary source material – letters, quotes from speeches and writings, etc. It is a great accompaniment to a long road trip!

 Perfect, read-in-a-day summer entertainment focusing on protagonist Dr. Kay Scarpetta, the Virginia Chief Medical Examiner, (inspired by a former Virginia Chief Medical Examiner.
 These books are a fun ride if you are into mystery, crime, and forensics, tapping into detailed and complicated fields of science and crime scene management.
 The characters are authentic, human, and well written, and before you know it, you’ll be 20 books into the 25-book series. (or so I’ve heard.)